 To drink: A light Pinot Noir.

 Dutch immigrants to the town of Tilsit in East Prussia were the ones who first made Tilsiter.
 Tilsit is located in what we now know as the Russian enclave of Kaliningrad.
-Swiss immigrants to the region left the region in mid-1890s and brought the recipe with them and from then onwards made Swiss Tilsiter in northeastern Switzerland.
+Swiss immigrants to the region left in the mid-1890s, brought the recipe with them and from then onwards made Swiss Tilsiter in northeastern Switzerland.
 Hence also the official name Tilsiter Switzerland.
 Comes in five different styles, all cow’s milk.
-Tilsiter Red Switzerland is the classic and is made partially from raw milk and partially from termized milk, conventional and organic.
-Past-Tilsiter Switzerland is a pasteurized variety.
-Alpen Tilsiter a chalet variety and the only one that is unpasteurized.
+Tilsiter Red Switzerland is the classic and is made partially from raw milk and partially from termised milk, conventional and organic.
+Past-Tilsiter Switzerland is a pasteurised variety.
+Alpen Tilsiter a chalet variety and the only one that is made from raw milk (see above).
 Tilsiter Switzerland Surchoix and Alpen Tilsiter are are aged the longest; up to six months.
-Finally there is an organic one with added cream; Bio-Rahm-Tilsiter Switzerland which is also pasteurized.
-Tilsiter is a semi firm cheese, pale yellow in color.
+Finally there is an organic one with added cream; Bio-Rahm-Tilsiter Switzerland which is also pasteurised.
+Tilsiter is a semi firm cheese, pale yellow in colour.
 Cheese wheels at 4 to 4.5 kg.
 Has a pronounced taste and look good on bread and fondue.